 When I get home I am greeted by my care providers (my parents work as teachers) that help me get my homework done and get me ready for my evening with my parents.
 My home providers are the best!
 They are so helpful to me and most of the time they do exactly what I want!
 I am a huge movie buff so I own quite a bit of movies.
 I love swimming all year round as it feels very comforting for me.
 I also like to play the Wii, read books, ride my trike, do arts and crafts and go to the mall.
 With my disability I am exposed to a lot of adaptive equipment.
 I have two wheelchairs, a feeding/activity chair, a bronco (walker), a stander, a trike and exercise equipment.

-I work hard and am highly motivated to achieve small and large goals for myself.
+I work very hard every day and I am driven to achieve small and large goals for myself.
 One ambition of mine is to acquire a little more independence.
-I would like to be more effective in communicating with others.
+I would also like to become more effective in communicating with people.
 This is something I work very hard at every day.
 I also work towards having better mobility in all my therapy sessions.
 This might seem like small or insignificant goals to some people, but reaching these goals would be life-changing for me.

 Like all teenagers, I like having friends.
 When my friends come over to watch a movie or just talk to me, I love it.
 They know to be patient with me and they treat me the same way they would any other friend even though I need help doing most things.
 That is really cool.
 When I meet someone for the first time, I like it when they ask questions about my disability because it means they care and I want them to be comfortable around me.

 My parents are pretty cool.
 They tell me all the time how they wouldn’t want me to be any other way because they love me so much just like this.
 Sometimes I know I’m not easy, especially when I don’t want to do something they want me to do, but I know that they will love me forever.